Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-user-lab/Create-a-user.md

 ## Passwd entry format

-No you're probably wondering that is all that crap behind the user name I just created???
+No you're probably wondering what is all that crap behind the user name I just created???
 Let's take a closer look 🕵🏾‍♂️ ....